lucasig11/FinAPI/README.md

 ## 💻 Project

 This project is a tiny financial API, with routes for creating, updating and deleting users as well as for banking operations as withdrawals, deposits, get the account balance and list it's statement.
-It was developed following the [constraints](#-constraints) provided by the eponymous project made in [Rocketseat](https://github.com/rocketseat-education)'s Ignite course.
+It was developed following the [constraints](#-constraints) provided by the eponymous project made in the first week of [Rocketseat](https://github.com/rocketseat-education)'s Ignite course.

 ## 🚀 Run